Kaixiong-Zhou/EGNN/README.md

 Based on the principle, we propose a new model named  Energetic GraphNeural Networks (EGNN).
 It could be easily constructed and trained to enable deep layer stacking.

+The baseline GNN approaches and EGNN model accompanied with the default hyperparameters are incuded in this repository.

 ## Requirements